recarmona/template-sops/terraform/README.md

 #### _This is a mirror of a government repo hosted on [Repo1](https://repo1.dso.mil/) by [DoD Platform One](http://p1.dso.mil/).
 Please direct all code changes, issues and comments to https://repo1.dso.mil/platform-one/big-bang/customers/template_

-The terraform/terragrunt code in this directory will setup the infrastructure for a Big Bang deployment in Amazon Web Services (AWS).
+The terraform/terragrunt code in this directory will setup all the infrastructure for a Big Bang deployment in Amazon Web Services (AWS).
 It starts from scratch with a new VPC and finishes by deploying a multi-node [RKE2 Cluster](https://docs.rke2.io/).
-The cluster can then be used to deploy Big Bang.
+The infrastructure and cluster provisioned can then be used to deploy Big Bang.

-> This code is intended to be a starting point / example for users to get their infrastructure setup quickly.
+> This code is intended to be a forkable starting point / example for users to get their infrastructure setup quickly.
 It is up to the users to futher customize and secure the infrastructure for the intended use.

 ## Layout